citp/public-verification/README.md

-Code for _Public Verification for Private Hash Matching: Challenges, Policy Responses, and Protocols_
+Code for _Public Verification for Private Hash Matching_

 # Proof of External Approval of the Hash Set